Manpower Planning – Meaning, Need, Importance

 The basis for establishing a business is to make a profit.
 With that in mind, many companies through effective manpower planning process hire and train their employees to perform optimally in various positions.

-The point here is, manpower planning enables an organization not only to hire the needed staffs but provide adequate training that will enhance their skills for the job.
+The point here is, manpower planning enables an organization not only to hire the needed staff but provide adequate training that will enhance their skills for the job.
 Another reason there will be high productivity is that the company will no longer experience wastage of time, money and other resources too.

 Lower Spending on Labor